microshare/microshare.github.io/docs/2/admin/admin-management/ms-admin.md

 Before starting to use the ms_admin account it is necessary to know what is shared within an identity and what belongs to the ms_admin account completely.
 The [overview page](../overview) of the Admin part explains this very well.
 Being the administrator is the ms_admin account entails the the responsibility of administrating and managing the corresponding identities.

-##### As administrator, your first role will be to create the device clusters on Microshare.
+##### As administrator, your first role will be to create the device clusters on Microshare®.

 {% include image.html url="/assets/img/cards/dc-card.png" description="Banner" width="200" %}